CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 ## Task 1: Configure scheduled refresh for Sales Dataflow
 Let’s start by configuring a scheduled refresh of Sales Dataflow.

-1. Let’s navigate back to the Fabric workspace, **FAIAD_** you created in Lab 2, Task 9.
+1. Let’s navigate back to the Fabric workspace, **FAIAD_username** you created in Lab 2, Task 9.

 2. All the artifacts you have created are listed here.
 On the right of the screen, in the **Filter by keyword** box enter **df**.
 This will filter the artifacts to Dataflows.